 Why Do We Leave Money on the Table?

-The failure to cooperate and engage in creative problem solving lies at the heart of the common tendency to leave money on the negotiating table.
+The failure to cooperate and engage in creative problem-solving lies at the heart of the common tendency to leave money on the negotiating table.
 Why do negotiators so often focus on competing rather than collaborating?

 Typically, negotiators come to the table with the assumption that the pie of resources is fixed.
 The mythical-fixed-pie mindset leads us to view most competitive situations as purely win-lose, according to Harvard Business School professor Max H. Bazerman.

 It’s true that the pie of resources is limited in some one-shot negotiations.
-If price is truly the only issue on the table, you and your counterpart will have no choice but to haggle over who gets the better deal.
+If the price is truly the only issue on the table, you and your counterpart will have no choice but to haggle over who gets the better deal.
 When you are purchasing a piece of jewelry in a bazaar, for example, you may have difficulty identifying issues other than price to add to the discussion.

 In the majority of negotiations, including in business negotiation, however, you can discuss many other issues beyond price, including delivery, service, financing, bonuses, and relationships.
 When you’ve identified a variety of issues, you can begin to identify tradeoffs that you can make across issues to give each party more of what it wants.